harvard-edtech/caccl-deploy/README.md

     - the app itself.
 - a CloudWatch dashboard containing widgets for monitoring metrics and alarms
 - an SNS topic capable of sending notifications via email or Slack
-- (optionally) a DocDB instance accessible to the app
+- (optionally) either a DocumentDb or Mysql database cluster accessible to the app

 As part of this app deployment, `caccl-deploy` will create and manage a deployment configuration.
 This configuration will be stored in a combination of SSM Parameter Store entries and SecretsManager entries.
 The configuration consists of: